Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal: Sensitivity bounds for parameter estimation

 \subsection{QFI for two-time measurements of the emission field}

-We now consider the QFI for the reduced two time-bin state in the short time limit and for $n_1\gg 1$.
+We now consider the QFI for the reduced two time-bin state in the small-$\Delta t$ regime and for $n_1\gg 1$.
 In the two time-bin case, the interesting results are found when studying the QFI as a function of time [see Fig. \ref{fig_QFI2_TD}].
 We omit from the analysis the overdamped regime, $\omega/\omega_\mathrm{c}<1$, since the time-bin modes are in a product state.

 When considering two consecutive time-bin modes [i.e. $\tau=(n_2-n_1-1)\Delta t=0$] and for $n_1\gg 1$, the QFI displays a similar pattern when varying $\omega/\omega_\mathrm{c}$ as that of the one time-bin mode case (not shown here).
 A peculiarity of the two consecutive time-bin mode case is that the QFI displays a slight subadditive behavior, i.e. $\mathcal{F}_{[n_1,n_1+1]}(\omega)<2\mathcal{F}_{[n_1]}(\omega)$ [see Fig. \ref{fig_QFI2_TD} (a)].
 Subadditive behavior has been reported for other systems \cite{Radaelli2023}, and it results from correlations acting in a detrimental way for parameter estimation.
 Nevertheless, the opposite behavior is also observed in our system at the critical point and in the oscillatory regime, where the QFI displays a maximum value for an optimal sensing time $\tau^*$ that depends on the parameter values, but not significantly on system size.
 This is shown in Fig. \ref{fig_QFI2_TD} for $\omega/\omega_\mathrm{c}=1$ and $\omega/\omega_\mathrm{c}=2$.